Leonie O’Moore is a freelance illustrator and comic book writer.

 Leonie has also worked in pre-production for tv and animation, as well as working on the short documentary 'Life on the edge'.

-Leonie facilitates workshops in drawing, storytelling and sequential narratives.
+Leonie has facilitated workshops in drawing, storytelling and sequential narratives.
 Previous clients include Gateshead Council, Sunderland Council, Tyne and Wear Museums, the Literary and Philosophical Society and the National Glass Centre.

-She has also acted as a mentor for creative project management around the region.
+She has also acted as a mentor for creative project management.